sahithyasridhar/fa18-523-65/project-report/report.md

 Following methods are used for analysis to make observations and conclusions from
 data:

+*	Linear Regression

-*	Linear Regression is performed to find out if there is any correlation between reviews and ratings (stars).
+  Linear Regression is performed to find out if there is any correlation between reviews and ratings (stars).
 The reviews were characterized into polarity.
 This is done using the python library called *TextBlob*.
 The polarity value is between -1 to 1.
 Polarity above 0 means the text emotion is positive while polarity below 0 means the text emotions are negative.
 0 polarity means neutral emotions.
 We also calculated another parameter called *Subjectivity*.
   Subjectivity reflects the user’s personal emotions and opinions.
 Subjectivity is between 0 to 1.
 A subjectivity of 0 means it’s a fact-based opinion and 1 means it’s a subjective opinion.
 We also used this method to find out if there are correlations between reviews and classification of the review i.e. whether it is categorized as *useful, cool or funny*.
 As the data we worked with was large, we used a sampling method to use only 10% of all the data for this analysis.

-* Logistic Regression, Multinomial Naïve Bayes and Random Forest algorithms are used to predict the rating based on text reviews.
+* Logistic Regression, Multinomial Naïve Bayes and Random Forest

+  These algorithms are used to predict the rating based on text reviews.
 This will help understand and predict how well the text review and ratings match.
 Low accuracy means that there is more to the ratings that just the text review.
   High accuracy means that the ratings accurately capture the sentiments in the text review.

-*	Count, Term Frequency Inverse Document Frequency (tfidf) vectorizer, and Linear SVC help with understanding which words are most commonly used in reviews for a restaurant and help in gaining insight on why certain places might be famous or infamous for.
+*	Count, Term Frequency Inverse Document Frequency (tfidf) vectorizer, and Linear SVC

+  These help with understanding which words are most commonly used in reviews for a restaurant and help in gaining insight on why certain places might be famous or infamous for.

 ## Results